TheMariday/marimapper/README.md

 with a single crosshair on centered on your LED:

 ![alt text](docs/images/camera_check.png "Camera Check window")

-You should see a single crosshair over your LED.

 Run `python scripts/camera_check.py --help` to list the optional parameters